 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

 The first one is national interest.
 Also, there is not enough transparency.
-He references to secretive Concession Agreements (CAs).
+He references too secretive Concession Agreements (CAs).
 Sometimes, not even national ministries know what is in them.
 Also, groups within the nations are a challenge, by which he means investor groups and rent-seekers.
 These could be foreign or provincial groups, or ‘the families’ – through which mining, land and forestry concessions, etc. happen.
 Who gets what for what and why?
 This is amplified at the regional level.
 Related to transparency, he mentions that Laos declined to share the results of the dam safety review with any of the other MRC member countries.

 The inclusion of stakeholders at all levels – down to the community level - would be an enabler.